apurv212/Secure-AI-Vault/FIREBASE_SETUP.md

 - Users can only access their own cards
 - Only authenticated users can read/write data
 - Each user's files are isolated in their own folder

+## Authentication Methods Summary

+Your Secure AI Vault now supports **two authentication methods**:

+### 1. Email/Password Authentication
+- Users can sign up with their email and password
+- Password must be at least 6 characters long
+- Users can optionally provide their name during signup
+- Secure password-based authentication managed by Firebase

+### 2. Google Sign-In
+- One-click authentication using Google account
+- No need to remember passwords
+- Faster sign-in experience
+- Leverages Google's security infrastructure

+### User Experience
+- Users can toggle between "Sign In" and "Sign Up" modes on the login page
+- Clear error messages for common authentication issues
+- Both methods provide the same level of security and access to the vault
+- Users authenticated with either method can access all features

+### Firebase Console Verification
+To verify your authentication setup:
+1. Go to Firebase Console → Authentication
+2. You should see both "Email/Password" and "Google" enabled under Sign-in methods
+3. After users sign up, you'll see them listed in the "Users" tab